Open/Close Menu We're All Your Walls Need

 • The Front Area

 Designing your house’s front area is vital.
-This is the first thing guests’ see when they enter your compound, and thus you need to create a great first impression.
+This is the first thing guests see when they enter your compound; thus, you need to create a great first impression.

 • Plant flowers or plants on the doorway